Yana Daniëls: Club career

-Oud-Heverlee Leuven, 2008–2010

 Daniëls started her club career at Oud-Heverlee Leuven, 2008–2010 where she originally scored 7 goals in 46 games.

-Sint-Truidense V.V. (women), 2010–2011

 Daniëls left OH Leuven and joined Sint-Truidense, scoring 4 times in 12 regular season appearances.

-Oud-Heverlee Leuven, 2011–2012

 Daniëls returned to OH Leuven for one season where she scored 8 goals in 22 league appearances.

-Lierse SK, 2012–2014

 Daniëls joined Lierse SK from OH Leuven ahead of the 2012 season.
 She went on to score 10 goals in 48 league appearances.

-FC Twente, 2014–2015

-Daniëls then moved to FC Twenty where she scored seven goals in 18 appearances.
+Daniëls then moved to FC Twente, where she scored seven goals in 18 appearances.
 She also got the opportunity to play Champions league football.
-She unfortunately suffered a serious injury during the 2015 Cyprus Women's Cup.
+She suffered a serious injury during the 2015 Cyprus Women's Cup.

-RSC Anderlecht, 2015–2017

 After recovering from a serious injury sustained at the 2015 Cyprus Women's Cup, Daniëls signed a short-term contract with RSC Anderlecht.
 After success she re-signed with the club in December 2016.

-Bristol City, 2017–2018

-In June 2017, Daniëls joined FA WSL 1 club Bristol City.